warehouse-web/warehouse/content/about/index.md

   Warehouse is an Amsterdam-based fashion platform that aims to create space for explorative, critical and alternative approaches to fashion that move beyond industrial commercial fashion and treating garments as commodities.
-Warehouse is run by Anouk Beckers, Elisa van Joolen, Femke de Vries and Hanka van der Voet.
+Warehouse is a collaborative effort by Anouk Beckers, Chet Bugter (2019-2022), Elisa van Joolen, Hanka van der Voet, Femke de Vries, Chinouk Filique de Miranda for the podcast and Zuzana Kostelanská for the graphic design.

   * CONTACT